Magical alphabet: Runes

 Runes are perhaps the most well-known of the ancient magical alphabets, originating with the Germanic peoples around the 2nd century CE.
 The earliest and most prominent runic script is the Elder Futhark, which consists of 24 characters.
 Each rune is both a letter and a symbol with specific meanings, and the script was used for various purposes, including inscriptions, divination, and magic.

 Runes were carved into amulets, weapons, and stones, where they were believed to convey protection, power, or other magical properties.
 The use of runes persisted even after the adoption of the Latin alphabet, particularly in the Scandinavian countries, where they continued to be used in magical practices well into the medieval period.
 Modern runic magic often draws on these ancient traditions, using runes for divination, protection spells, and other esoteric purposes.

 Theban alphabet

-The Theban alphabet, often referred to as the "Witch's Alphabet", is a significant magical script that gained prominence during the medieval period.
+The Theban alphabet, often referred to as the "witches' alphabet", is a significant magical script that gained prominence during the medieval period.
 Its origins are somewhat obscure, but it is most commonly associated with the Sworn Book of Honorius, a medieval grimoire.
 The Theban Alphabet was popularized by Johannes Trithemius in his Polygraphia (1518), where it was presented as a cipher for writing secret messages and magical texts.

 The script consists of 24 characters, each corresponding to a letter in the Latin alphabet.
 Despite its relatively simple design, the Theban Alphabet has been widely used in European witchcraft and later in Wiccan practices, particularly for writing in Books of Shadows, inscribing spells, and creating talismans.
 Its continued use in modern esoteric practices demonstrates its enduring appeal as a tool for encoding and concealing magical knowledge.